paintception/Deep-Quality-Value-Family/README.md

   This repo contains the code that releases a new family of Deep Reinforcement Learning (DRL) algorithms.
   The aim of these algorithms is to learn an approximation of the state-value V(s) function alongside an approximation of the state-action value Q(s,a) function.
-Both approximations learn on each-others estimates, therefore yielding faster and more robust training.
+Both approximations learn from each-others estimates, therefore yielding faster and more robust training.
+This work is an in-depth extension of our original [DQV-Learning](https://arxiv.org/abs/1810.00368) paper.

   An in depth presentation of the several benefits that these algorithms provide are discussed in our **new paper**:
   ['Approximating  two value functions instead of one: towards characterizing a new family of Deep Reinforcement